ludo237/ciciara/README.md

 - Fork this repository
 - Write your changes
 - Submit a Merge Request and describe why and how your changes can be beneficial

+**Why every commit has an emoji?**

+Because Emoji are the future of language